CuriousOne23/WhenMathPrays/thought_simulator/requirements_20/system_playground/testbenches/README.md

-# **README.md — Testbench Runner (Updated for Single‑Line UX)**
+# **README.md — Thought Simulator Testbenches (Path A)**

 ## **Overview**
-The `testbenches/` directory contains all unit and integration tests for the Thought Simulator primitives and pipeline.
+The `testbenches/` directory contains all development‑mode test harnesses for the Thought Simulator primitives and pipeline.

 All tests are executed through **one file**:

 ```
 run.py
 ```

-This script is the **only user interface** for running tests.
+This is the **only user interface** for running tests.
-You never need to open or edit any primitive testbench file.
+You never edit the testbench modules themselves.

+The design supports:

+- Standalone primitive testing
+- Progressive pipeline testing (InB → IIInB → IE → …)
+- Per‑test selection (`Yes` / `No`)
+- Per‑test expectation (`True` / `False`)
+- YAML‑driven deterministic test cases
+- Full development‑mode execution (no early exit)
+- Complete primitive failure summaries

 ---